imapex/CHROnIC_Bus/README.md

 # API Usage<a name="api"></a>
 **Note: This usage assumes you are executing on localhost**
 ```
 * 127.0.0.1:5000/api/send/<channelid>               POST        Used to post a new message to a channel on the bus.
     {
         "msgdata": "your data or message here",                 Mandatory: The data to include in the message.
         "desc": "description of the message",                   Optional: Friendly description of the task or message.
         "status": "0",                                          Optional: Current status of the message.
 Treated as null/0 if excluded.
         "webhook": "https://url_for_webhook"                    Optional: Specify a webhook to call when a message gets updated.
     }
 * 127.0.0.1:5000/api/get                            GET         Used to get a list of all channels on the bus.
 * 127.0.0.1:5000/api/get/<channelid>                GET         Used to retrieve messages from a channel on the bus where status is
                                                                   unset or =0.
 Sets status=1 on those messages.
 Add /force to show all.
+* 127.0.0.1:5000/api/get/<channelid>/<statusid>     GET         Used to retrieve messages from a channel on the bus where status is
+                                                                  specified by statusid.
 * 127.0.0.1:5000/api/send/<channelid>               DELETE      Used to clear all messages from a channel on the bus.
 * 127.0.0.1:5000/api/status/<messageid>             POST        Used to change the status of a particular message on the bus.
     {
         "status": "3"                                           Mandatory: New status of message.
     }
 * 127.0.0.1:5000/api/status/<messageid>             GET         Used to get the status of a particular message on the bus.
 * 127.0.0.1:5000/api/update/<messageid>             POST        Used to post a response to a given message on the bus.
     {
         "msgresp": "your data or message here"                  Required: Updated status to post for message.
 Sets status = 2.
     }

 ```